QubitExplorer/Recommender-System/README.md

 Semantic Analysis: Verifies that the output delivers meaningful value.

 Optimization: Continuous improvement and refinement of the product.
-(E.g. Fine Tuning of the results)
+(E.g. Fine tune the results further)

 Code Generation: Working increment of Recommendation Engines.
 (E.g. MVP)